-As we know, the adoption of additive manufacturing in Costa Rica and Latin America is an increasing reality in recent years.
+As we know, the adoption of additive manufacturing in Costa Rica and Latin America has become an increasing reality in recent years.
 Many companies are already committed to integrating this technology into their operations due to lower prices, ease of use, and reduced production time for prototypes and end parts.

-While events of the past year have slowed the adoption of additive manufacturing in many cases, it has also prevented additive manufacturing in Costa Rica and Latin America from developing further to reach its full potential.
+While events of the past year have slowed the adoption of this technology in many cases, it has also prevented additive manufacturing in Costa Rica and Latin America from developing further to reach its full potential.

 The implementation of 3D technologies in production processes is of vital importance to many industries.
 It is relevant to consider that not all countries adopt the technological advances of Industry 4.0 at the same time.
 Despite this, many companies are undergoing a clear transition from using basic PLA machines to the production of parts with advanced materials.
-However, some Costa Rican and Latin American manufacturers do not invest in this type of professional machinery, as they do not know the steps that need to be taken to make the adoption of additive manufacturing successful.
+However, some Costa Rican and Latin American manufacturers do not invest in this type of professional machinery.
+This is because they do not know the steps that need to be taken to make the adoption of additive manufacturing technologies and techniques successful.

 When to invest in additive manufacturing in Costa Rica and Latin America.